sixeyed/docker-windows-workshop/part-4.md

 docker-compose -f .\docker-compose-1.6.yml up -d
 ```

 ## <a name="4"></a>Step 4.
-Import the dashboard for the solution
+Set up the solution dashboard

 Browse to the new application container, and send some load - refresh the homepage a few times, and then submit a form:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_signup-web_1

 firefox "http://$ip"
 ```

+The web application and the message handlers are collecting metrics now, and Prometheus is scrpaing them.
 You can see the metrics data collected in the basic Prometheus UI:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_prometheus_1

 firefox "http://$($ip):9090"
 ```

+Try looking at the `process_cpu_seconds_total` metric in Graph view:

 ![Prometheus UI](img/prometheus-metrics.png)

+This shows the amount of CPU in the message handlers, which is exported from a standard .NET performance counter.

 The Prometheus UI is good for sanity-checking the metrics collection.
 Prometheus itself records metrics, so you can look at the `scrape_samples_scraped` metric to see how many times Prometheus has polled the container endpoints.

 But the Prometheus UI isn't featured enough for a dashboard - for that we'll set up Grafana.
 First browse to the Grafana container:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_grafana_1

 firefox "http://$($ip):3000"
 ```